 Iverson scores 17, Badgers overpower Yale in easy win (Nov 12, 2017)

-Wisconsin overpowered Yale from the start, opening up its first lead of more than 20 points in the waning minutes of the opening half, and had a 46-30 advantage in the paint.

-Yale Coach James Jones said the Bulldogs were trying to double Happ to keep the ball out of his hands and his players out of foul trouble.
-But it opened up opportunities for other guys, and the Bulldogs faced foul trouble anyway.
-They were whistled for 26 fouls and put Wisconsin on the line 26 times with the Badgers converting 20.
+Yale was no match for Wisconsin inside, where the Badgers had a 46-30 advantage.
+The Bulldogs also were whistled for 26 fouls and put Wisconsin on the line 26 times with the Badgers converting 20.

-Jones said it would have been difficult to play at Wisconsin even if the Bulldogs were at 100 percent.
+D’Mitrik Trice scored 14 for Wisconsin, while Andy Van Vliet had 13 and Ethan Happ 12 points and 11 rebounds.

 Blake Reynolds led Yale with 14 points.